1873–74 Scottish Cup: Final

-After 15 matches played and 36 goals scored, the tournament culminated in the 1874 Scottish Cup Final on 21 March 1874.
+After 15 matches played and 36 goals scored, the tournament culminated in the 1874 Scottish Cup final on 21 March 1874.
 The match, played at the original Hampden Park in Crosshill, was watched by 2,500 spectators and refereed by James McIntyre of Eastern.
-As Hampden Park was the home of finalists Queen's Park, the match was one of a select few cup finals in Scotland that were not played on neutral territory.
+As Hampden Park was the home of finalists Queen's Park, the match was one of a few cup finals in Scotland that were not played on neutral territory.

-Both goals came in the second half courtesy of Scotland internationals Billy MacKinnon and Robert Leckie.
+Both goals came in the second half courtesy of the Scotland internationals Billy MacKinnon and Robert Leckie.
 Queen's Park won 2–0 to claim the trophy for the first of their 10 triumphs.